 In 2016, The Scottish Government pledged to establish a First Minister’s National Advisory Council on Women and Girls (NACWG), to help drive forward action to tackle gender inequality.
 In March 2017, the First Minister appointed Louise Macdonald OBE, (Chief Executive of Young Scot), as independent Chair and in January 2020, Dr Ima Jackson was appointed by the First Minister as Co-Chair with Louise Macdonald OBE.

 Here’s a short video of Louise Macdonald that was filmed during the early days of the initial three year strategy.

-Today the Council is made up of 17 women and girls aged 15+.
-We come from a variety of jobs, roles and backgrounds, bringing a wide range of life experiences and voices to the group.
-Every one of us is passionate about tackling gender inequality.
+This first phase of the NACWG was made up of 17 women and girls in total aged 16+, with three aged 21 and under and from a variety of backgrounds, bringing a wide range of life experiences and voices to the group.

 - Play a leading role in raising awareness of gender inequality in Scotland, drawing attention to the wide range of issues this creates for women, girls in Scotland today.

 - Act as a champion for positive progress and policies that are making a meaningful difference to the lives of women and girls; encouraging Scotland to become a beacon for gender equality around the world.

 - Be a catalyst for change by providing a challenging voice to the First Minister and her team.
 Identifying gaps in work to tackle gender inequality or ways of increasing the pace and scale of change.